infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Mental Health.md

 > - Individual care plans are used and updated for all children
 > - Trauma assessment conducted during admission and periodically thereafter
 > - Admission processes rooted in individualized mental and emotional support
-> - Children have access to consistent and specialized counselling at a fixed interval
 > - Children have private/personal spaces and safe peer groups
 > - Individual behavioral challenges are responded to quickly and without physical or emotional violence
 > - Confidential feedback systems available for children to express their views